ritah-nabunje/ritah-nabunje.github.io/index.md

+Welcome to my (almost, but not so) professional website!

 About me
 =======
-I am PhD researcher under the Wellcome DTP in Genomic Epidemiology and Public Health Genomics at University of Leicester.
+I am PhD researcher supported by the Wellcome Doctoral Training Programme in Genomic Epidemiology and Public Health Genomics, at University of Leicester.

 Work
 ------------